1991 All-Ireland Senior Football Championship: Munster Senior Football Championship

 In 1991, for the first time in years, the Munster Championship got rid of its seeded draw system and moved to an open draw.
 With the exception of Tipperary in 1935, Kerry or Cork had won every Munster title since 1923.
-The open draw was expected to weaken Kerry & Cork, and improve Clare, Limerick, Tipperary & Waterford.
+The open draw was expected to weaken Kerry and Cork, and improve Clare, Limerick, Tipperary and Waterford.
 Since 1947, Cork vs Kerry was the most common Munster final until 1990, but less common from then on.